CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 Open a notebook

-For this part open the notebook called Jet_Energy_Corrections.ipynb and run the Exercise 4.
+For this part open the notebook called Jet_Energy_Corrections.ipynb and run Exercise 4.

 Discussion